 The Behavioral Health Center at St. Elizabeth Healthcare offers Northern Kentucky’s most comprehensive mental health program, providing a full continuum of services.
 Our goal is to be the regional resource for patients and families, and to provide quality care using a holistic, coordinated approach.

-The Edgewood location houses a 24-bed adult inpatient unit and a 20-bed senior adult inpatient unit.
+The St. Elizabeth Edgewood location houses a 24-bed adult inpatient unit and a 20-bed senior adult inpatient unit.
 Registered nurses staff the convenient Intake Service line and are available for phone consultation as well as to provide referral information.

 Among the many services are:

 - Intensive outpatient treatment for psychiatry